tjarvenpaa/netmonitor_training/lab1/lab1.md

 Login to SNMP server console and use SNMPWalk to query the router from the loopback address above.

-Query the interface status for ethernet-1/5 which is connected to the SNMP server.
+Query the interface status and the description for ethernet-1/5 which is connected to the SNMP server.

+Hint: you can first query for the ifIndex for all interfaces.
+Then you can query for ifOperStatus.<index> for the exact port.

 ## Cleanup
 After the lab is done remember to destroy the lab with command `./destroy.sh lab2`